 The next metric that’s commonly used is page views, and this metric is usually pretty accurate.
 What typically makes a difference is if you had filters set up in your UA that might have been excluding people based on your office locations, maybe a development website, that sort of thing.

 In GA4, this metric is called Views.
 UA also had a metric called unique page views, which was just the total number of pages viewed, without duplicates.
 So if someone went to your homepage twice during a session, the page view count will be one.
 That unique page views metric does not exist in GA4.
-So if you were using it for reporting. it’s time to switch.

-Conversions (formerly Goals in UA)
+Key Events / Conversions (formerly Goals in UA)

 March 2024 Update: Conversions are now called Key Events in GA4.